People Move On: Reissues

 In 2021, People Move On was re-pressed on vinyl as part of that year's Record Store Day.
 The following year, a four-CD set including a version of the album with re-recorded vocals and a new rendition of "I'm Tired" was released.
 For a number of years, Demon Records had been asking Butler if he wanted to reissue the album; he repeatedly rejected the idea.
 While reviewing his body of past work, Demon asked again and Butler accepted the offer provided he could re-record his vocal tracks.
 Butler recorded the new vocals at Studio 355 in London; he sung over 1997 instrumental mixes of the songs that had been saved to Digital Audio Tapes that were made during the mixing process.
 Because several iterations of the songs were made during mixing, the sounds of the individual instruments differ from the final issued version of the album.
 No instrumental mix of "I'm Tired" existed so Butler re-recorded the song.

 The introduction to "A Change of Heart", which Butler thought was "boring", was shortened, and "People Move On" and "In Vain" were given extra miniature-guitar solos.
-Butler gave Demon an essay and a selection of photographs for inclusion on the set.
 The re-recorded vocal version was released separately as a two-LP set.
 This edition restored the originally intended photo by Furmanovsky as the cover.
 "People Move On", "Not Alone" and "Stay", all with new vocals, were made available for streaming prior to the release.
 The reissues were promoted with performances in Glasgow and London.
 The B-sides, alongside versions with newly re-recorded vocals, were included on the vinyl-only People Move On: The B-Sides, 1998 + 2021 as part of the 2022 Record Store Day.